NLeSC/collab-demos/demos/emetabolomics/mass-spectrometry-and-liquid-chromatography.md

 ![mass-spectrometer.png](mass-spectrometer.png)

-So for example, here's an example of a mass spectrum:
+Here's an example of what a mass spectrum looks like:

 ![mass-spectrum-co2.png](mass-spectrum-co2.png)